The Epic Andean Experience Trek

 Afterward, we’ll walk two more hours to our camp in Cancha Cancha.
 You’ll see the locals’ handmade textiles and spend some time with the friendly people in the community.
 Then it’s time for dinner and bed.

 We’ll find our campsite in the village of Cancha Cancha (3,950 m / 12,959 ft).
-85% of the houses here are made with traditional techniques and materials, composed of stone walls and thatched roofs.
-Our support team will be in charge of setting up the tents, which means you'll have some time to spend with the friendly local people.
-Afterward, your guide will take you to one of the community houses to learn about how they live in these remote regions and what their daily life is like.
-You'll get to see some traditional hand-made textiles of alpaca and llama wool.
-Later on, you'll enjoy hot drinks and another delicious dinner before retiring to your tent.
+85% of the houses here are made with traditional techniques and materials, such as stone walls and thatched roofs.
+Our support team will set up the tents, which means you’ll be free to mingle with the friendly locals.
+Afterward, your guide will take you to one of the community houses to learn all about the lifestyle of these peoples’ remote regions.
+You'll also see some traditional hand-made alpaca and llama wool textiles.
+Later on, you'll enjoy hot drinks and another nourishing dinner before retiring to your tent.